gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 You should strive to hire A players and to keep them.

-### Do you provide the best technology to your developers?
+### 22. Do you provide the best technology for your developers?

 This points extends Joel's original ninth point "Do you use the best tools money can buy?"
 Joel focused mainly on software tools running on